eweisbrod/example-project/README.md

 * The etc folder contains the screenshots used on the site
 * There is a powerpoint file in the main/root directory with some brief introductory slides that I use during live presentations for new R users.

 A second, arguably better, way to use this material would be to "clone" the material to your local machine, using a Git client such as RStudio.
-If you are familiar with Git or Github, it is probably better to fork your own version of this repository and then close that.
+If you are familiar with Git or Github, it is probably better to fork your own version of this repository and then clone that.
 Instructions for getting set up with R and Git appear below.

 Please feel free to use these materials in your work or share them with others.
 Please leave a link / attribution to this repository when sharing.
 I may come up with a better way to cite these materials, but for now if you are able to work in a citation to either one of my recent papers that developed some of the code here: